 How to File a Car Insurance Claim

-A police report isn’t required to file a claim, however, if the collision has resulted in damages over $2000 or injuries, you will need to report the accident to the police.
+A police report isn’t required to file a claim unless the collision has resulted in damages over $2000 or someone has sustained injuries.
 Even if damages are minor, it’s important to collect the other driver’s name, contact information, insurance provider details and policy number, as well as the make and plate number of their vehicle.

 If this is not done within the time limits as outlined in your policy or by your province/territory, the insurance company might not honour the claim.
-In Ontario, you have up to one year to file a claim and in Quebec up to three years, but some policies have 90-day limits, so it’s important to file right away.
+In Ontario, you have up to one year to file a claim and in Quebec up to three years, but some policies have 90-day limits, so don’t wait.

 Once the insurance company has the documents, they will review your policy and let you know if you can make a claim.
 If they decide that they can pay your claim based on your contract, a dedicated advisor will walk you through all the next steps and keep you up to date with the latest information regarding the status of your claim.